asvrada/blog/content/blog/basic-calculator.md

 title: Infix to Postfix, a general approach to Basic Calculator problem set
 ---

-Following are a series of questions on LeetCode that require user to write a simply calculator to compute equations like "1+1" and "1x(3-6)/3".

 | [Basic Calculator](https://leetcode.com/problems/basic-calculator/)  | [Solution](https://leetcode.com/problems/basic-calculator/discuss/414898/Infix-to-Postfix-a-general-approach-to-similar-questions)  |
 |---|---|